LIgrigoriiciuc/TARS-Temporal-Anomaly-Reporting-System/docs/usecase.md

 - PRE-1.
 User is authenticated with an active JWT session.

 **Postconditions**
 - POST-1.
-JWT token is invalidated on the server (added to denylist).
+JWT token is added to the Redis denylist, invalidated server-side.
 - POST-2.
-Token is cleared from the browser.
+JWT cookie is cleared from the browser (MaxAge=0).
-- POST-3.
-User is redirected to the login screen.
+- POST-3. `localStorage` is cleared and user is redirected to `/login`.

 **Normal Flow**
 1. User clicks the Logout button.
-2. TARS sends a logout request to the backend.
+2. Angular calls `POST /api/auth/logout` with `withCredentials: true`.
-3. Backend adds the JWT token to the denylist, invalidating it server-side.
+3. Backend extracts the JWT from cookies, calculates remaining TTL, and adds it to the Redis denylist.
-4. TARS instructs the server to clear the JWT cookie.
+4. Backend sets the JWT cookie to empty with `MaxAge=0`, deleting it from the browser.
-5. TARS redirects the user to the login screen.
+5. Angular `tap()` clears `localStorage` and navigates to `/login`.

 **Alternative Flows**
 - A1 Session Timeout: System detects inactivity and triggers the logout flow automatically.

 **Exceptions**
-- E1 Redis Connection Failure: Backend cannot reach the denylist store.
-TARS clears the local cookie but the token remains valid server-side until natural expiry.
+- E1 Redis Connection Failure: `tokenDenylistService.blacklistToken()` throws; the exception is caught internally in `AuthService.logout()`, the error is logged as `DENYLIST_FAILURE`, and execution continues — the cookie is still cleared.
+Token remains valid server-side until natural expiry.
-- E2 Network Error: Request fails to reach the server.
-TARS forces a local cookie clear and redirect to login.
+- E2 Network Error: HTTP request fails to reach the server.
+Angular `catchError()` triggers, clears `localStorage`, and redirects to `/login` regardless.

----

 ## UC-03: Create User Account